plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 **Redevabilités:**

-- Defining Rôles and/or Politiques via the Cercle's Governance Process to enact its Raison d’Être and Redevabilités
+- Defining Rôles and/or Politiques via the Cercle's Processus de Gouvernance to enact its Raison d’Être and Redevabilités
 - Assigning Associés to the Cercle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
 - Judging the relative value of Cercle efforts on request to resolve priority conflicts across Rôles